danielsodium/AniShelf/README.md

 # Anishelf

 Anishelf is an electron application that downloads anime episodes.
 I couldn't find any pre-existing anime downloader that had a clean UI, so I decided to create my own.
-This was also my first time using electron.js.
+This was  my first time using electron.js.

+*** This is a just a proof of concept.
+The download speeds from the scraped sites are way too slow to be useful (probably has to do with the Japan DMCA).
+Feel free to copy the code for your own projects.***

 ![Library](https://github.com/danielsodium/AniShelf/blob/main/assets/images/library.jpg)